 1 Thinking about leadership

 In this section you will consider the increasing emphasis on leadership in early years practice.
 As a concept, leadership can be interpreted in a variety of ways, dependent on social and cultural contexts.
 The growing emphasis on leadership is based on the premise that effective leadership will mean improved outcomes for children’s care, learning and development.
 We take the view that leadership is the concern of all practitioners and not the exclusive domain of one individual, the designated leader.
-Rost (1991) describes leadership as a dynamic relationship located in a group of people, where leaders and collaborators work together to generate change.
+Stacey (2009) notes that while good leadership is key to a team’s success successful leaders are dependent on the rest of the team.
 From this perspective, leadership can be seen as an interactive two way process of influence.
 In other words, whether or not you are designated as ‘in charge’ or ‘a manager’, you are still in a position to reflect on your practice, effect change and influence the quality of provision in your setting.
 The idea of leadership as shared, dispersed or ‘distributed’ between team members, empowers leaders and other practitioners and enables an early years team to work together in a culture of learning and shared knowledge.

 Working in early years settings is becoming increasingly complex and the roles demand high levels of knowledge and skills in practitioners and leaders.
-Jones and Pound (2008) use the phrase ‘inclusive leadership’, supporting the idea that early years provision is too demanding to be met exclusively by any one person.
+Aubrey (2018) uses the phrase ‘distributed leadership’, supporting the idea that early years provision is too demanding to be met exclusively by any one person.
 This suggests again that each member of the whole team, to a greater or lesser extent, has a crucial part to play.
 In this sense there may be a designated leader, but the culture of the setting is not one of ‘leader and followers’–rather, it is that of a team with everyone working comfortably in a climate of evaluation and reflection.

 Activity 1 Factors influencing leadership